kdrag0n/kdrag0n.dev/content/privacy-policy.md

 draft: false
 ---

-This document details how we use your personal information on this website and related properties.
+This document details how we use your personal information on this website and related properties, services, and applications.
 Please read it carefully before using our services, along with the [Terms of Service]({{< relref "terms-of-service" >}}).
 If you do not fully understand and agree to both this document ("Privacy Policy") and the Terms of Service, you may not use any of our services.

+We do not sell any personal information, and only collect information as necessary for diagnostic, anti-abuse, functional, debugging, and analytical purposes.
+Please read the entire agreement carefully for details applicable to each specific property, application, and/or service we provide.

 ## Main website